Kazakuri/commission.tenka.dev/content/artwork/2021-04-08-yumepillows/index.md

 Please check back later.

 {% request() %}
-淫キャラクガキマンNice to meet you, <TODO>!
+Nice to meet you, Inkyarakugakiman!

 Thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマは バイブ を使って、気持ち良すぎて、おもらししちゃった！
+The theme is using a vibrator and it feels too good that she wets herself!

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}